bnarath/Toronto_Rental_ETL_Project/README.md

 <img src="Images/ERD.png" alt="ERD" width="800"/>

 ### DB & Schema
-We have used PostgreSQL DB to load the data with [this schema]() SQL Alchemy is used to load the data to the corresponding tables.
-Code [here](Code/SQL_Load.ipynb) All the tables have established desired Foreign key relationships as shown in ERD.
+We have used PostgreSQL DB to load the data with [this schema.]() SQL Alchemy is used to load the data to the corresponding tables.
+Code [here.](Code/SQL_Load.ipynb) All the tables have established desired Foreign key relationships as shown in ERD.